u1400863/FindYourself/README.md

-Alpha Prototype: Find Yourself
+Game Title: Find Yourself

 Team Members: Bingkun Han, Ian Weller, and Jake Ramussen

 .
 Game Engine: The game engine we will be using for our alternative game will be the Unreal engine.

 .
-Game Play: The primary system in our game is going to be called the mind meter, and it’s going to be a UI element.
+Game Play: The primary system in our game is the mind meter, and it’s an UI element.
   If the meter reaches zero before the player finds a way of escaping, they lose.
 The meter will gradually deplete over time and depending on what the player does the meter can be refill partially or drained partially.

-Examples of things that will refill the meter or slow the rate at which it decreases temporarily are, finding pictures of people, finding a phone to call or text someone on the outside world (the game will then prompt the player to call a loved one or friend), a breathing exercise the player will be guided through, repeating a mantra that will motivate the player, reading motivational short stories, reading jokes, and telling the player to get up and stretch or even go for a short five minute walk.
-All these features are subject to change.
+Examples of things that will refill the meter or slow the rate at which it decreases: a breathing exercise the player will be guided through, finding a fox companion to accompany you, reading a positive note.

-Examples of things that will drain the meter or increase the rate at which it decreases are, finding skeletons or other things that remind the player they are alone, during the night the meter will decrease a little faster than during the day, when the meter is low enough the player will begin to hallucinate which will further decrease the rate at which the meter drains, if the player has not done any breathing, phone call, or stretching exercises in a while the meter will increase the rate at which mind drains.
-Again, we can adjust and change this later in development if needed.
+Factors which will decrease the mind meter:
+Reading negative notes, looking at eerie objects, wandering around during the night.

+When the meter is low enough the player will begin to hallucinate in which a giant skull monster will chase them, so they will need to ensure they are self-aware of the mind meter as it will be an element to reflect the anxiety they feel in real-time.

 .
 OGrES: This game is aimed as a form of exposure therapy for those suffering from Monophobia, which causes those afflicted to feel immense anxiety and dread when they are alone.
 This game aims to educate what Monophobia might feel like for those